Ircam-WAM/improtech-website/pages/Program.md

 #### Keynote talk : From Digital to Human Intelligence in Music Understanding Research
 Xavier Serra (Universitat Pompeu Fabra, Sp.)

-#### Forms of presence in instrumental and electronic improvisation in relation to  cultural contexts
+#### [CANCELED] Forms of presence in instrumental and electronic improvisation in relation to  cultural contexts
 Marc CHemillier (EHESS, Fr.)

 #### " Jazz Mapping ” : Thematic Development and Story Telling in Jazz Improvisation